Aaronontheweb/node-bootcamp/lessonplan.md

 1. __Hour 1: Introduction to Node.JS__
     * "Hello World" from Azure
         * How to set up an Azure account
-        * How to configure Cloud9 to deploy to Azure
         * Deploy a "Hello World!"
     * What is Node and how does it work?
     * The Node Event Loop